So, You want an Olive Tapenade Recipe, huh?

 - Serve and enjoy!

-If “serve” is too vague, try some of these ideas:
+If “serve” is too vague, try some of these ideas with this olive tapenade recipe:

 - Cut horizontal slits in chicken breasts and fill with a dab of olive tapenade before baking.